mooltipass/minible/aux_main_mcu_protocol.md

 **From Aux MCU: Payload Valid Flag**
 This field should only be taken into account if **payload length #1 is 0**.
 If different than 0, this byte lets the message recipient know that the message is valid.
-As a given Mooltipass message sent through USB can be split over multiple 64 bytes packets, this byte allows the aux MCU to signal that this message is invalid if for some reason or another the sequence of 64bytes long HID packets sending is interrupted.
+As a given Mooltipass message sent through USB can be split over multiple 64 bytes packets, this byte allows the aux MCU to signal that this message is invalid if for some reason or another the sequence of 64 bytes long HID packets sending is interrupted.

-**From Main MCU: Reply Request Flag**
-Request the aux MCU to reply to this message regardless of the "not send" input state (see below).

 **Serial Link Specs**
 The current USART baud rate clock is set to **6MHz**.